telerik/kendo-ui-core/docs/intro/installation/npm.md

 # NPM Packages

-[NPM](http://npmjs.com/) (Node Package Manager) is a popular JavaScript package manager for Node.js which eventually got repurposed for the browser context.
+The [Node Package Manager (NPM)](http://npmjs.com/) is a popular JavaScript package manager for Node.js which eventually got repurposed for the browser context.

 The article assumes that you are familiar with the necessary steps to use browser-based libraries from NPM.
-Browserify, Webpack and SystemJS are few of the tools that address this.
-A [sample repository that showcases few possible setups is available in GitHub](https://github.com/telerik/kendo-ui-npm-example).
+Some of the tools that address this issue are Browserify, Webpack, and SystemJS.

+For more information on possible setups, refer to the [sample repository on GitHub](https://github.com/telerik/kendo-ui-npm-example).

+## Overview

+Kendo UI maintains 2 NPM packages:
+* Kendo UI Core.
-Kendo UI maintains two NPM packages&mdash;Kendo UI Core and Kendo UI Professional.
-Official releases, service packs, and internal builds are uploaded to both of them.
+* Kendo UI Professional.

+All official releases, service packs, and internal builds are uploaded to both of them.

 > **Important**
-> * The Kendo UI Professional NPM package is available only for _commercial license holders_.
-Check out the [list of Kendo UI components and their bundle support]({% slug bundle_supportfor_kendoui_components %}).
+> * The Kendo UI Professional NPM package is available only for commercial license holders.
+For more information, refer to the [list of Kendo UI components and their bundle support]({% slug bundle_supportfor_kendoui_components %}).
-> * The package is not accessible for _trial user accounts_.
+> * The package is not accessible for trial user accounts.

-## Install NPM Packages
+## Installation

+The Kendo UI Core NPM package is available as a public resource while the Kendo UI Professional NPM package&mdash;as a private one.

 ### Kendo UI Core

-The Kendo UI Core Package is published as [`kendo-ui-core`](https://www.npmjs.com/package/kendo-ui-core) in [http://npmjs.com/](http://npmjs.com/).
+The Kendo UI Core NPM Package is published as [`kendo-ui-core`](https://www.npmjs.com/package/kendo-ui-core) on [http://npmjs.com/](http://npmjs.com/).

 ###### Example